John David Crawford

-and his Ph.D. from University of California, Berkeley in 1983.
+and his Ph.D. from the University of California, Berkeley in 1983.

 An internationally recognized researcher in theoretical physics, he specialized in plasma physics and nonlinear dynamics.

-His broad physical insight and deep knowledge of mathematics enabled him to make profound contributions in dynamical systems.
+His broad physical insight and deep knowledge of mathematics enabled him to make profound contributions to dynamical systems.

 He published more than 80 research papers and wrote a landmark review on bifurcation theory.
 Additionally, he was also a codirector of the "Research Experiences for Undergraduates" program, which exposed undergraduates to scientific study, in 1997.

 Apart from his research, he was a passionate mountain climber.
-He died on August 23, 1998 at the Montefiore Hospital in Pittsburgh of Burkitt's lymphoma, a form of lymph cancer.
+He died on August 23, 1998, at the Montefiore Hospital in Pittsburgh of Burkitt's lymphoma, a form of lymph cancer.